A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Introduction

 Now, we provide an intuition into the design of our complexity metric for problem \eqref{eqn:gmc}.
 For a given problem instance of \eqref{eqn:gmc}, if there exist global solutions $u^1,u^2$ such that $u^1(u^1)^T \neq u^2(u^2)^T$, it is impossible to decide which global solution corresponds to $M^*$ from the observations.
 Intuitively, no matter what optimization algorithm we choose and how much computational effort is exerted, there is a chance that we could not recover $M^*$ by solving problem \eqref{eqn:gmc}.
 This observation motivates us to define the complexity metric to be the inverse of the infimum of the distance between any given instance and the set of instances with multiple global solutions.
 Since problem \eqref{eqn:gmc} is parameterized by the weight matrix $C$ and the global solution $M^*$, we are able to define the metric through norms in Euclidean spaces and their Cartesian products.
-In addition, in the rank-$1$ case, the (random) graph theory serves as an important tool in characterizing the solvability of problem \eqref{eqn:gmc}.
+In addition, in the rank-$1$ case, (random) graph theory serves as an important tool in characterizing the solvability of problem \eqref{eqn:gmc}.
 These two advantages enable a more thorough analysis of the new complexity metric.
 The formal definition of the metric is provided in Section \ref{sec:metric}.
 In this work, we exhibit several pieces of evidence to show that the proposed metric can serve as an alternative to the RIP constant and the incoherence, which are summarized below: \begin{enumerate} \item For problem instances that satisfy the $\delta$-RIP$_{2,2}$ condition, we provide an upper bound on the complexity metric.
 The upper bound is tightened with extra information about the incoherence of $M^*$.
-The complexity metric is also generalized to problem \eqref{eqn:obj-bm} and a slightly weaker upper bound is derived.
-Similarly, for matrix completion problems obeying the Bernoulli model, an upper bound on the complexity metric in terms of the incoherence of $M^*$ is derived. \item We then construct a class of parameterized instances of problem \eqref{eqn:gmc}.
+Similarly, for matrix completion problems obeying the Bernoulli sampling model, an upper bound on the complexity metric in terms of the incoherence of $M^*$ is derived. \item We then construct a class of parameterized instances of problem \eqref{eqn:gmc}, where the RIP condition fails to provide useful guarantees.
 A lower bound on the complexity metric is developed to prove that instances whose complexity metric is larger than the lower bound have an exponential number of spurious local minima.
-In addition, an upper bound that is consistent with the existing results for the matrix sensing and matrix completion problems are established to guarantee the in-existence of spurious local minima if the complexity metric is below this bound. \item We prove the existence of a non-trivial upper bound on the complexity metric.
-For all problem instances whose complexity metric is below this upper bound, problem \eqref{eqn:gmc} has no spurious local minima and $M^*$ can be successfully found via local search methods with random initialization. \item Under a standard bounded-away-from-zero assumption, we show that all instances with a larger complexity metric will possess spurious local minima. \end{enumerate} Based on the aforementioned results, we make some key conjectures and discuss the potential extensions of the proposed metric to more general cases of the low-rank matrix optimization problem \eqref{eqn:obj}.
+In addition, an upper bound that is consistent with the aforementioned two upper bounds is established to guarantee the \revise{absence} of spurious local minima if the complexity metric is below this bound.
+The consistency of the upper bounds between different types of models provides strong evidence that the new complexity metric is able to provide theoretical guarantees for different applications, even when the RIP condition or the incoherence condition fails. \item We prove the existence of a non-trivial upper bound on the complexity metric.
+For all problem instances whose complexity metric is below this upper bound, problem \eqref{eqn:gmc} has no spurious local minima and $M^*$ can be successfully found via local search methods with random initialization.
+In addition, under a standard bounded-away-from-zero assumption, we show that all instances with a larger complexity metric will possess spurious local minima. \item We extend all results for the symmetric generalized matrix completion problem to the asymmetric case, where low-rank matrices is decomposed in to $UV^T$ for some $U\in\R^{m\times r}$ and $V\in\R^{n\times r}$ in problem \eqref{eqn:obj-bm}. \end{enumerate} Based on the aforementioned results, we make some key conjectures and discuss the potential extensions of the proposed metric to more general cases of the low-rank matrix optimization problem \eqref{eqn:obj}.